CornishLeo/Kanji-Study/README.md

 This project is being actively re-developed using Flutter and written in Dart to reach more devices, the new version will address current issues faced around asychenous data collection when creating large quizzes.

+Main code is found in the master branch of the repository.